mit-ll-responsible-ai/hydra-zen/docs/source/structured_configs.rst

    >>> instantiate(Conf)
    {'x': {'x': {'x': [1, 2, 3]}}}

-There are plenty of realistic examples where creating nested configurations, and leveraging Hydra's recursive instantiation, is very useful.
+There are plenty of realistic examples where creating nested configurations is called for.
 Consider this configuration of a data augmentation and transformation pipeline as an example:

 .. code:: python